aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 [using NAT instances](test/integ.nat-instances.lit.ts)

 The construct will automatically search for the most recent NAT gateway AMI.
-If you prefer to use a custom AMI, pass a `GenericLinuxImage` instance for the instance's `machineImage` parameter and configure the right AMI ID for the regions you want to deploy to.
+If you prefer to use a custom AMI, use `machineImage:
+MachineImage.genericLinux({ ... })` and configure the right AMI ID for the regions you want to deploy to.

 ### Advanced Subnet Configuration